How to integrate fonts on WordPress?

 Technically speaking, you can add just about any font to any website.

-However, when looking for a font online, you should always keep in mind the price, the license agreement and the installation method.
+However, when looking for a font online, you should always bear in mind the price, license agreement and installation method.

-It is time to know the different types of fonts that exist.
-It is important to remember that each type of font has a different extension and a different compatibility with a range of browsers.
+Now it’s time to learn about the different types of fonts available.
+It’s important to remember that each font type has a different extension and compatibility with a different range of browsers.

 • Embedded OpenType font (EOT).